 When replacing a tire, use the same size, tread design, speed rating and load carrying capacity as originally equipped.
-(See "SPECIFICA-TIONS" in the "9.
-Technical and consumer information" section for recommended types and sizes of tires and wheels.)
+(See "Specifications" (P.9-8) for recommended types and sizes of tires and wheels.)

 - The use of tires other than those recommended or the mixed use of tires of different brands, construction (bias, bias-belted or radial), or tread patterns can adversely affect the ride, braking, handling, ground clearance, body-to-tire clearance, tire chain clearance, speedometer calibration, headlight aim and bumper height.
 Some of these effects may lead to accidents and could result in serious personal injury. - If the wheels are changed for any reason, always replace with wheels which have the same off-set dimension.
 Wheels of a different off-set could cause premature tire wear, degrade vehicle handling characteristics and/or interference with the brake discs/drums.
 Such interference can lead to decreased braking efficiency and/or early brake pad/ shoe wear.
-See "WHEELS AND TIRES" in the "9.
-Technical and consumer information" section of this manual for wheel off-set dimensions.
+See "Wheels and tires" (P.9-9) of this manual for wheel offset dimensions.

 - When a spare tire is mounted or a wheel is replaced, the TPMS will not function and the low tire pressure warning light will flash for approximately 1 minute.
 The light will remain on after 1 minute.
 Contact your NISSAN dealer as soon as possible for tire replacement and/ or system resetting. - Replacing tires with those not originally specified by NISSAN could affect the proper operation of the TPMS. - Do not install a deformed wheel or tire even if it has been repaired.
-Such wheels or tires could have structural damage and could fail without warning. - The use of retread tire is not recommended. - For additional information regarding tires, refer to "Important Tire Safety Information" (US) or "Tire Safety Information" (Canada) in the Warranty Information Booklet.
+Such wheels or tires could have structural damage and could fail without warning. - The use of retread tire is not recommended. - For additional information regarding tires, refer to "Important Tire Safety Information" (US) or "Tire

+Safety Information" (Canada) in the Warranty Information Booklet.